RelaxAdviser

 Therefore, it is also not surprising that Rocky created its own sub-series, Creed, starring Michael B. Jordan.
 Which also turned out to be successful enough to live to see at least the third part.

 The life of boxer Adonis Creed (Michael B. Jordan) has reached a bright spot.
 He has won his title and retired from the sport to focus on his family and training the next generation.
 But then his childhood friend Damian “Dam” Anderson (Jonathan Majors), who spent 18 years in prison, appears in Adonis’ life.
-As a child, Damian was considered a future star of the boxing world – and now he’s ready to do anything to live up to his former hopes.
+As a child, people saw Damian as a future boxing star, and now he’s ready to do anything to fulfill those early hopes.
 Even to the dirtiest and most despicable acts.

-The Rocky series was never meant to be taken entirely in a serious mood.
+The Rocky series never intended viewers to take it entirely seriously.
 Even though they tried to make the drama in each episode as down-to-earth and understandable as possible, the plots still had enough light naivety and even simple banality in a good way. «Creed III» has adopted all these features, and the perception of the story depends entirely on how well you are able to immerse yourself in the otherworldly world of cinema.

 There is no room for self-irony in Creed III or any attempts to make the story softer and more accessible.
 The script always hits you in the forehead and repeatedly says what was obvious between the lines at the very beginning.
 Because of this, sometimes you can’t shake the impression that the audience is being taken for a fool.